Last updated

 1. Create a versions.yaml file on the same level as your version subfolders.

-2. In the file, add a default object with one of the version subfolder's name, without the @ sign, as the value.
+2. In the file, set the default version to display by adding a default object with the default version subfolder's name, without the @ sign, as the value, as in the following example:

 versions.yaml